 This is a piece of advice that I give to both beginners who want to get acquainted with Arabic reading and those who wish to develop a close relationship with the Qur’an in the long term.
 To those who want to do both (to smooth their reading and to make the Koran their companion), that’s what I advise you to do. :

 Every time you read your daily page, you time yourself.
-At the beginning you will take perhaps 10 to 15 minutes to read your page, then very quickly bi idni Allah you will be under 5 minutes.
+In the beginning, you will take perhaps 10 to 15 minutes to read your page, then very quickly, you will be under 5 minutes.
 I recommend one page, but if you can do two pages a day, it’s better.
 Thus, you will be able to read the Quran in full in 1 year in sha Allah.
-You can start with one page a day and when you feel it becomes more comfortable for you, go to two, then three and so on.
+You can start with one page a day and when you feel it becomes more comfortable for you, go to two, then three, and so on.

-We must indeed do the causes and organize ourselves in this way, but sometimes Allah (SWT) sends you certain things without you knowing where it comes from, it is up to you to seize the opportunity.
+One of the best tips for beginners with the Quran studies is that we must indeed do the causes and organize ourselves in this way, but sometimes Allah (SWT) sends you certain things without knowing where it comes from.
+It is up to you to seize the opportunity.